mixxxdj/manual/source/chapters/user_interface.rst

   This button adjusts your headphone volume.
 You can adjust the volume of a single deck's signal you are listening to in the headphones with the :ref:`Gain <interface-eq-gain>` knob.

+**Head-Split Button**
+  If activated, two mono signals are send to the headphone output instead of one stereo signal.
+The master signal plays in the right channel, while the cueing signal plays in the left channel.
+You can still adjust the head-mix so in the left channel is not the pure cueing signal.

 **Balance Knob**
   This knob allows you to adjust the :term:`balance` (left/right orientation) of